fariha123/fariha123.github.io/README.md

 I am PhD student in Computer Science and Engineering at the school of School of Engineering, University of Connecticut, (Reducing Information Ecosystem Threats (RIET) Lab with a strong background in AI driven systems, data science, and computational research.
-My work focuses on building scalable machine learning and LLM-based solutions for real-world problems, including automated fact-checking, Safe use of AI to  scientific data modeling.
+My work focuses on building multimodal scalable machine learning and LLM-based solutions for real-world problems, including automated fact-checking, Safe use of AI to  scientific data modeling.

 ## Education
 - Ph.D., Computer Scinece and Engineering | University of Connecticut (_August 2023 - Present_)